 If you’d like to take the long, leisurely and luxurious route to Mauritius, then a cruise is ideal.
 You can start your trip at the Chennai or Mumbai port.
 The trip from Mumbai is around 13 days, while the trip from Chennai is 12 days long.
 If you’re already in a close location – say Madagascar – a short boat ride should get you to Mauritius

-For those who delve into the depths of intriguing history, this place is a must visit.
+For those who delve into the depths of intriguing history, this place is a must-visit.
 Le Mourne Brabant marks the peninsular area of southwest Mauritius which makes for a spectacular mountainous landscape.
-However, it is more famous for being a refuge shelter for the runaway slaves from the nearby places including the African mainland, south-east Asia, and Madagascar.
+However, it is more famous for being a refuge shelter for the runaway slaves from nearby places including the African mainland, south-east Asia, and Madagascar.
 The hilly terrain that holds several caves helped them to conceal themselves from their masters and stay protected.
-Serving as an impregnable fortress and a refuge against slavery, it attained the symbolism of resistance against the social evil.
-It was declared as a World Heritage Site, Mauritius’s first ever, by the UNESCO in 2008.
+Serving as an impregnable fortress and a refuge against slavery, it attained the symbolism of resistance against social evil.
+It was declared as a World Heritage Site, Mauritius’s first-ever, by UNESCO in 2008.

 One of the most wondrous places to visit in Mauritius, Troud’Argent is a beach on Rodrigues Island.
 Extremely beautiful, with pure white sands and blue waters, the site finds its place at the top of the list of most popular tourist spots in the country.
 Equally loved by both tourists and the locals, the beach promises the most memorable and relaxed day out at sea.
 With the tropical sun shining bright and reflecting off the splashing waters at the shore, it is indeed a bliss to be lazing around on a chaise longue and sipping rum coco.